Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 ### API Changes

-2.2.1 is generally compatible with the 2.0 API, but some minor changes have been made for performance reasons, and you should be aware of them since they could cause unexpected behavior.
+2.2.1 is compatible with the 2.0 API, but some minor changes have been made for performance reasons, and you should be aware of them since they could cause unexpected behavior.

 - links not added using `addLink()` will not be cleaned up automatically in `Mininet.stop()`.
 Note that `sshd.py` has changed slightly to reflect this. `controlnet.py` has also changed.
 The symptom you may observe is that links may be left in the root namespace.
 They may be deleted using `mn -c` or `mininet.clean.cleanup()`